edwisdom/bnn-hmc/README.md

 <img align="left" width="600" height="600" src="https://github.com/edwisdom/bnn-hmc/blob/master/potential_energies.png">

-Figure 5: Potential energies over Hamiltonian Monte Carlo iterations for 3 different chains
+**Figure 5**: Potential energies over Hamiltonian Monte Carlo iterations for 3 different chains

 As we see in Figure 5, each of the chains of Hamiltonian Monte Carlo rapidly converge to low potential energy values, which means that the samples we're getting are from high probability-mass regions of the posterior.
 This is the primary reason why Hamiltonian Monte Carlo is preferred over Metropolis-style (MCMC) methods, since the latter is unlikely to explore a wide space while still remaining in high-probability regions.